dzervas/whynot.fail/content/post/Rusty-Arduino-bindings-using-PlatformIO.md

 title: Rusty Arduino bindings using PlatformIO
 url: "/coding/rusty-arduino-bindings"
 image: "/img/coding/rusty-arduino-bindings/image.jpg"
-draft: true

 ---
 Oh Rust, how much I love you...
 Love at ~~first~~ third sight, like I had with my English teacher.
 She was ugly but I was 10 and she was a female that stood near me for an hour and talked to me in a soothing voice.
-That's what Rust is, ugly but it's there for you with a calm voice.
+That's what Rust is, ugly but it's there for you with a soothing voice.

 <!--more-->

 On the other side we have C++ that the Arduino Framework is written on.
 Classes here and there, mixed with C, requiring a 3 day workshop to understand what's the "standard" way of blinking a LED - hence the headache of each Arduino library taking the matters on their own hands.
-I hate reading C++ by the way.
+I hate reading C++ by the way and don't know how to write it.
+That's why I want to just forget about it and just call it from Rust.

 I'm gonna use [PlatformIO](platformio.org/) which is the swiss-army-knife for the Arduino Framework - manages libraries, board definitions, toolchains, flashing...
 Everything that you'd possibly need to write and deploy code to an MCU.
+Apart from Rust. pio knows nothing about Rust and was never intended to do so.

 Now lets make those two KISS, run Rust on MCUs while using the Arduino Framework!

+TL;DR: My attempt lives in [this](https://github.com/dzervas/platformio-arduino-rust) repo.
+I failed.

 # HOw hArD CAn tHAT bE?